jeysal/gradle-graphviz-plugin/README.md

 graphvizHooks.asciidoctor = false
 ```

+## Troubleshooting

+### npm

+In the background, the vizSetup task uses [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/)
+to fetch [viz.js](https://github.com/mdaines/viz.js) as a portable Graphviz replacement.

+If you are getting error related to npm, you can run gradle with the `--debug` option to get the full npm output,
+hopefully containing meaningful error messages.

+If you are behind a proxy, npm will most likely fail to download any packages.
+Check out the documentation on npm's [config files](https://docs.npmjs.com/files/npmrc)
+and [proxy settings](https://docs.npmjs.com/misc/config) (sections proxy & https-proxy) for hints on how to fix this.

 ## Credits

 A huge thanks to [Mike Daines](https://github.com/mdaines) for making GraphViz to some extent portable with [viz.js](https://github.com/mdaines/viz.js)
-and [Sten Roger Sandvik](https://github.com/srs) for creating [gradle-node-plugin](https://github.com/srs/gradle-node-plugin) which is used for setting up viz.js!
+and [Sten Roger Sandvik](https://github.com/srs) for creating [gradle-node-plugin](https://github.com/srs/gradle-node-plugin), which is used for setting up viz.js!

 ## License